Battle of Shiloh: Battle, afternoon of April 6

+Lew Wallace's division had made little progress following Grant's order to move to the battlefield.
+Early in the morning, his division had been spread as much as 5 mi from Crump's Landing.
+The purpose of this positioning was to protect routes that would be used by reinforcements in case his isolated division was attacked.
+An additional messenger from Grant found him at 11:30 am, and Wallace did not get his division moving until noon.
+Another messenger found Wallace at 2:00 pm, and notified Wallace that he was on the wrong road.
+Wallace believed he was to reinforce Sherman and McClernand at their original camps—he was unaware that those divisions had been pushed back toward Pittsburg Landing.

 By noon, Sherman and McClernand had been pushed back to Jones Field.
 However, the three regiments from McDowell's First Brigade had reunited with Sherman and McClernand, and three additional regiments arrived for reinforcement.
 McClernand's troops began a counterattack with the assistance of McDowell's brigade.
 The Confederates were pushed back beyond McClernand's morning headquarters, and both sides had numerous casualties.
 With reinforcements, the Confederate forces began a bayonet charge at about 1:00 pm that pushed McClernand and McDowell back to their original counterattack line at Jones Field.

 Early afternoon

 On the Union right, the divisions of Sherman and McClernand (plus Veatch's brigade) were a disorganized group of individual soldiers and portions of regiments.
 Many soldiers had dropped their equipment and headed to Pittsburg Landing.
 Still, Sherman and McClernand fought on with the remnants of their divisions.